deepchecks/monitoring/docs/source/user-guide/user_interface/integrations.rst

 Webhooks functionality gives users a possibility to integrate their Deepchecks organization account with any kind of third-party applications and services that expose reachable public HTTP endpoint.
 Saying shortly, you give the Deepchecks an URL address and each time when an alert is raised the Deepchecks will send an 'HTTP POST' request with an alert payload to it.

-To configure a webhook go to the page 'Configurations/Integrations' and click on the tab 'Notifications'.
+To configure a webhook go to the page 'Configurations/Integrations' and click on the 'Notifications' tab.

 To create a webhook click on the button 'Create Webhook'.